Toy Train Museum

 GPD hosts two toy train shows/swap meets annually, now called the Spring Toy Train Show

 (formerly Coyote).
 And a second Fall meet in November.
-The Winter meet is held the second Friday & Saturday in January.
+The Spring meet is held the second Friday & Saturday in January.
 The Fall meet is the second Friday & Saturday in November.
 All are in November.
 Both are open to the public and features sales model and toy